-Biden’s cancer diagnosis renews transparency concerns; Trump claims coverup
+Biden cancer diagnosis renews transparency concerns; Trump claims cover-up

 “I’m surprised that the public wasn’t notified a long time ago,” Trump told reporters at the White House.

 “Why did it take so long?
-This takes a long time, it can take years to get this level of danger,” Trump added.
+This takes a long time.
+It can take years to get this level of danger,” Trump added, referring to the advanced nature of Biden’s cancer.

 “So, look, it’s a very sad situation, I feel very badly about it.
 And I think people should try and find out what happened.”

-Trump also said that the doctors who had examined Biden while in office were “not telling the facts”.
+Trump also said that doctors who had examined Biden while in office were “not telling the facts”.

 “That’s a big problem,” he said.